zeeshanjafri/Raptor-snake-game/README.md

 # Raptor-snake-game
-Raptors themed take on the classic snake game.
+My take on the classic snake game, design inspired by the Toronto Raptors.
 Created in Java as a learning exercise.
 Follows standard OOP principles and uses java.awt.event interface for event handling.
+Not affilated with the Toronto Raptors.